COVID-19 Employee Emergency Fund

 - Confirm your application information is accurate and that you will use the funding to cover the expenses for which you’ve applied and will return the grant if the expenses are paid for or reimbursed by another party.

-- Upload documents to support your request.
-The type of documents will vary depending on individual circumstances but should confirm that you have a financial hardship due to COVID-19 (e.g. a layoff of furlough notice or documentation that your expenses have increased) AND verify the amount of money you are requesting (e.g. a utility bill or invoice).
+You will need to provide documents to confirm that you have a financial hardship due to COVID-19 (e.g. a layoff of furlough notice or documentation that your expenses have increased).
+You will also need to submit information that verifies the amount of money you are requesting (e.g. a utility bill or invoice).
 Please redact or blackout unique IDs (e.g. social security numbers or patient IDs) and account numbers (e.g. bank account numbers) on your supporting documents.

 How are funds awarded, and how quickly?